Quantum max-flow in the bridge graph: Introduction

 \end{theorem}

-Let us briefly outline how \autoref{thm:QMaxFlowcastlingintro} helps to calculate the quantum max-flow in the bridge graph.
+We briefly outline how \autoref{thm:QMaxFlowcastlingintro} allows one to compute the quantum max-flow in the bridge graph.
 For a detailed discussion, we refer to \autoref{sec:qmaxflowinbridge}.
-On a high level, we use \autoref{thm:QMaxFlowcastlingintro} to reduce calculating the quantum max-flow in the brigde graph to one of the following two, easy cases: \begin{enumerate}[(i)] \item For $b \geq a\cdot w$, that is, $(a,b) \in \mathbf{Y}_w$ it holds that
+On a high level, we use \autoref{thm:QMaxFlowcastlingintro} to reduce the computation of the quantum max-flow to one of the following two, easy cases: \begin{enumerate}[(i)] \item If $b \geq a\cdot w$, that is, $(a,b) \in \mathbf{Y}_w$, then